Evaluating the ROI of Moving to a Decision Engine for Risk Management

 • Enhanced Explainability

-Decision engines like Decisimo offer rule management features that enhance explainability without requiring coding expertise.
+Decision engines like Decisimo provide rule management features that improve explainability without code changes.

 ROI and Cost-Benefit Analysis